Bandwidth selection in kernel density estimation: Oracle inequalities and adaptive minimax optimality: Appendix

 \section{Appendix}

-Proofs of Lemmas~\ref{prop:s<=2} and \ref{prop:s>2} follow directly from general uniform bounds on norms of empirical processes established in \citeasnoun{GL}.
-In our proofs below we use notation and terminology of the aforecited paper. \paragraph{Proof of Lemma \ref{prop:s<=2}.} The statement is a direct consequence of Theorem~4 of Section~3.3 in \citeasnoun{GL}.
+Proofs of Lemmas~\ref{props<=2} and~\ref{props>2} follow directly from general uniform bounds on norms of empirical processes established in GL (\citeyear{GL}).
+In our proofs below we use notation and terminology of this paper.